srinu0602/SE-Project/README.md

-**UF ShopEase** - A smart and reliable e-commerce platform.
+**ReitzEats** - Reitz Union Food Ordering Platform.

 **Contributors:**
 - **Front End:** Praneeth Buchepalli, Deepika Muchukota
 - **Back End:** Kamal Kandula, Srinivas Kommineni

 **Problem Statement:**
-Efficient online shopping platforms are essential for businesses and customers to simplify product browsing, transactions, and order management while ensuring security and user satisfaction.
-UF ShopEase addresses these needs by providing a reliable and user-friendly solution for e-commerce.
+This project is a comprehensive online food ordering solution designed specifically for the University of Florida’s Reitz Union.
+It provides students, faculty, and staff with a seamless way to browse, order, and track food from various restaurants and shops within the union—all through a single platform.

 **About:**
-**"UF ShopEase"** is a robust e-commerce platform built with React.js for an interactive and responsive front-end and Golang for a fast and scalable back-end.
-Designed to cater to both businesses and customers, it simplifies online shopping with seamless product browsing, secure transactions, and real-time tracking.
-For businesses, UF ShopEase includes an intuitive admin dashboard for efficient inventory and sales management, ensuring smooth operations.
+"**ReitzEats**" is a comprehensive online food ordering platform designed specifically for the University of Florida’s Reitz Union.
+Built with React.js for a seamless and interactive front-end and Golang for a fast, scalable back-end, it streamlines food ordering for students, faculty, and staff.
+Users can effortlessly browse menus, place orders, and make secure payments while tracking their meals in real time.
+Restaurants benefit from an intuitive admin dashboard for efficient order management, inventory tracking, and sales analytics, ensuring a smooth and efficient dining experience across the Reitz Union.

 **Key Features:**
-- **Seamless Product Browsing:** Offers a smooth and interactive product discovery experience for customers.
-- **Secure Transactions:** Implements secure payment methods to ensure safe and reliable transactions.
+    **Unified Registration**: Users only need to sign up once to access all participating restaurants and stores at the Reitz Union.
+    **Restaurant & Menu Access**: View menus, special deals, and available food options from all eateries in one place.
+    **Seamless Ordering**: Easily place orders from multiple vendors within the Reitz Union.
-- **Real-Time Order Tracking:** Enables users to track the status and delivery of their orders in real-time.
+    **Real-Time Order Tracking**: Monitor the status of ongoing orders, from preparation to pickup/delivery.
-- **Intuitive Admin Dashboard:** Simplifies inventory and sales management for business owners.
-- **Optimized Performance:** Leverages React.js and Golang for fast, scalable, and efficient functionality.
+    **Secure Payments & Transactions**: Supports multiple payment methods, including credit/debit cards, UF meal plans, and digital wallets.
+    **Reward System**: Earn points for every purchase and redeem them for free meals or discounts.
+    **Order History & Reordering**: Users can access past orders for easy reordering and tracking expenses.
+   **Notifications & Alerts**: Get updates on order status, exclusive deals, and loyalty rewards.